Regulatory Frameworks · Gateway Page

 EU AI Act

-A structured gateway to Regulation (EU) 2024/1689 — the world's first comprehensive legal framework for artificial intelligence.
+A structured gateway to Regulation (EU) 2024/1689 — the world’s first comprehensive legal framework for artificial intelligence.
 The Act entered into force on 1 August 2024, with obligations applying progressively through 2027.
+Detailed AI governance definitions are available in the dedicated glossary.

 Instrument Regulation (EU) 2024/1689